juiiyang/one-api/docs/arch/billing.md

 ### 3. Adapter System

 All channel adapters now use a unified, centralized pricing logic.
-As of July 2025, 25+ major adapters import and use a shared `ModelRatios` constant from their respective `constants.go` or subadaptor, eliminating local, hardcoded pricing maps and ensuring consistency across the system.
+As of July 2025, 25+ major adapters import and use a shared `ModelRatios` constant from their respective `constants.go` or subadaptor, eliminating local, hardcoded pricing maps and ensuring consistency across the system. **All pricing, quota, and billing calculations are standardized to use "per 1M tokens" (1 million tokens) as the pricing unit.
+All user-facing documentation and UI must use this unit.**

+**All adapters must use the shared `ModelRatios` map as the single source of truth for model pricing.
+Local pricing maps are deprecated.**

+For unknown models, all adapters use a unified fallback (e.g., `5 * ratio.MilliTokensUsd`).
+This ensures that even if a model is missing from the shared map, it will still be billed with a reasonable default.
+VertexAI pricing is aggregated from all subadapters (Claude, Imagen, Gemini, Veo) and includes VertexAI-specific models.
+Any omission in a subadapter will propagate to VertexAI.

+Model lists are always derived from the keys of the shared pricing maps, ensuring pricing and support are always in sync.

 **Key interface:**